iamdedeepsai/tasker/README.md

 # Tasker
 A central application for the modern workspace - empowering you to collaborate and track your coworkers and employees despite the barriers of remote work.
+Tasker enables you to clock into your workplace with secure facial recognition and receive and delegate tasks on our platform with your coworkers.

 ## How to Use
 Visit https://tasker-nushhack.herokuapp.com